Olympus 25mm f/1.2 Pro M.Zuiko Digital ED

-If you'd like to stay in the Olympus camp but don't want to spend $1,200, this lens is available at a third of the cost, and you're only giving up 2/3 of a stop of light-gathering ability.
+If you'd like to stay in the Olympus camp but don't want to spend $1,200, this lens is available at a third of the cost, however you're giving up a full stop of light-gathering ability.
 Optical performance is very similar, though there are a few practical items that are also not present in this lens, such as the L-Fn function button and weather-sealing.

 Panasonic 25mm ƒ/1.4 ASPH LEICA DG SUMMILUX ~$600

 Panasonic also offers a fast prime in the 25mm focal length, and it performs exceptionally well.
 For half the price you're only giving up 1/3 of a stop, but like the Olympus above, you're also giving up some fit and finish.

 The least expensive way to get into the 25mm category for Micro Four Thirds, the Panasonic 25mm ƒ/1.7 performs extremely well, and is the most economical.

 This is a premium lens that yields exquisite results.
 It may have a premium price, as well, but fortunately, it's worth every penny, providing optical performance worthy of the price tag.
 Generally, you know if you need a lens with this huge aperture size, and it's not for the faint of heart.
 At ƒ/1.2, the depth of field is razor-thin and the results are fantastic.
 Shooting at ƒ/1.2 demands a strict technique, but the resulting images are worth it.